fetristan/kolmisoft-mor-calls-data-exporter/README.md

 or execute the binary file and morCallsPricesByDestinationsByDeviceGroupsByProviders -s "2023-01-01 00:00:00" -e "2023-01-31 23:59:59"
 ```

-This command exports call prices from the MOR database, grouped by device groups, filtered by providers and devices, and organized by destination.
+This command export the prices of the answered outgoing calls from MOR database, grouped by device groups, filtered by providers and devices, and organized by destination.
 The generated CSV file is named with a timestamp and saved in the current working directory.

 In the file morCallsPricesByDestinationsByDeviceGroupsByProviders.go, change the following variables to match your MOR database device id / provider id and to choose the name of your device group: